davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ### Trajectory Visualizations

-Let's base the color intensity from how close any of the points in the trajectory come to the origin, and the color hue from the angle of the point from the real axis (X-axis):
+Let's base the color intensity from the distance of the closest point in the trajectory to the origin, and the color hue from the angle of that point from the real axis (X-axis):

 ![Trajectory Mandelbrot Visualization](/buddhabrot/trajectory_visualization.png)